spike7638/Gx2200-wifi-bridge/README.md

 ## Operation

-Generally, when power is applied to the bridge unit, the green and red LEDs flash, the unit tries to connect to its last known WiFi network, and then it begins turning NMEA sentences into UDP packets and sending them out.
+Generally, when power is applied to the bridge unit, the green and red LEDs flash, the unit tries to connect to its last known WiFi network, and when it's done so, it then begins turning NMEA sentences into UDP packets and sending them out.
 This sequence of events can be altered by either a press of the "reset" button during the correct period, or by a problem with the WiFi network, or by there being no last known WiFi network (typically during the first startup).
 We'll go through the details of this startup process in a moment.

 After startup, the bridge receives NMEA sentences from the GX2200 and tries to translate them into UDP packets.
 If (i) a sentence is too long (more than 128 characters) or (ii) a start-character (either a $ or a ! character) is followed by another start-character before an end-character (\n), or (iii) there are miscellaneous characters before the first start-character, or (iv) there are miscellaneous characters between an end-character and the next start-character, then the bridge unit ignores that data, but also signals an error by flashing the red LED for one second.
-In typical operation, you should never see the red LED after the first few second of operation.
+In typical operation, you should never see the red LED after the first few seconds of operation.
 (When the unit is first listening to data from the GX2200, it may start listening mid-sentence, causing a a type-iii error, for instance.)
 If there's lots of electrical noise in the environment, it's possible that there may be substantial errors in the data the bridge receives, and the red LED may often flash.
 If this happens, you should not trust the bridge to do its job!

 Let's return to the typical startup sequence.
 It looks like this: